mrazomej/phd/src/chapter_04/section_15_steadystate.md

 autofluorescence strain.
 Data points represent measurements from separate
 $500\,\mu\text{L}$ cell cultures.
-The fold change is calculated for each measurement shown in Panel .](ch4_fig32){#fig:ch4_fig32 short-caption="Time course measurement of single-cell fluorescence by flow cytometry - data set 2"}
+The fold change is calculated for each measurement shown in Panel .](ch4_fig32){#fig:ch4_fig32 short-caption="Time course measurement of single-cell fluorescence by flow cytometry---data set 2"}